2025 Laguna local elections: First district

 Incumbent JM Carait is term-limited and is barred for running for a fourth consecutive term.
 Incumbents Danzel Rafter Fernandez and Wilfredo Bejasa Jr. are eligible for running for reelection.
 Bejasa Jr. will seek reelection but this time as a member from Biñan, while Fernandez has opted to run for the congressional seat of Santa Rosa instead.
+Running for the position are incumbent San Pedro city councilor Bernadeth Olivares and former first city vice mayor Raffy Campos.